-In addition, the restricted stock grants and stock options owned by Michael J. Hartnett and the other executive officers, contain change-in-control provisions.
-If a holder of these restricted stock grants or stock options ceases to be an employee because he or she is terminated without cause (as defined in the 2005 Long-Term Incentive Plan) within 18 months after a change-in-control (as defined in the 2005 Long-Term Incentive Plan), all then unvested restricted stock and stock options shall vest on the date the holder ceases to be an employee.
+In addition, the restricted stock grants and stock options owned by Dr. Michael J. Hartnett and the other executive officers, contain change-in-control provisions.
+If a holder of these restricted stock grants or stock options ceases to be an employee because he or she is terminated without cause (as defined in the 2005 Long-Term Incentive Plan and the 2013 Long-Term Incentive Plan) within 18 months after a change-in-control (as defined in the 2005 Long-Term Incentive Plan and the 2013 Long-Term Incentive Plan), all then unvested restricted stock and stock options shall vest on the date the holder ceases to be an employee.
 In addition, if there is a change-in-control of the Company or similar event, the Compensation Committee may, in its discretion, provide for the lapsing of restrictions on a participant's restricted stock and the vesting of stock options on such terms and conditions as it deems appropriate.